jax-ml/jax/docs/new_docs/101/random.md

   ...
 ```

-Prefer wide derivation instead — all step keys hanging off one parent, via a
+Prefer wide trees instead: all step keys hanging off one parent, via a
 single `split(key, num_steps)` or via `fold_in(key, step)` as above.
 The
 chained version has two problems, one computational and one statistical:

-- **It serializes.** Each derivation depends on the previous one, so a chain
+- **It serializes.** Each key depends on the previous one, so a chain
   of a million steps means a million sequential hash applications.
 Wide
-  derivation is a single batched operation, free to vectorize and
+  key derivation is a single batched operation, free to vectorize and
   parallelize.

 - **It courts collisions.** For a *fixed* key, the PRNG's underlying hash is
   a pseudorandom *permutation* of its input, so the keys produced by one
   `split` (or by `fold_in` over distinct integers) are guaranteed distinct.
-  But viewed as a function *of the key*, the hash is not a permutation — it
+  But viewed as a function *of the key*, the hash is not a permutation: it
   behaves like a random function.
 Every derivation hop is therefore an
   independent chance for two keys in your tree to coincide, and over a long
   chain in the default 64-bit key space, collision probability accumulates
   toward the birthday bound.
 A collision means identical random streams from
   the point of collision onward.

-A handful of chained splits is harmless — the collision math only bites at
+A handful of chained splits is harmless; the collision math only bites at
 scale, and plenty of correct code splits a key a few times in sequence.
 But
 for anything proportional to the length of training or the size of a dataset,
 derive keys widely from a common parent.